kylebarron/cookiecutter-data-science/{{ cookiecutter.repo_name }}/admin/etc/META.md

     - Raw files would usually be in `data/01data-pull/raw`
     - Processed data files would usually be in `data/01data-pull`
     - Output would always be in `out/01data-pull`
-- This is in part done for consistency, but in part because I will automatically generally create symbolic links to `data` and `out` as sub-folders in `code`, which will point to the analogue folder, via `make.py` (see below for more on `make.py`).

 Naturally it is not always necessary for every folder created in `code` or `output` to have analogues everywhere.
 For instance, a literature review may only require content to be created in `writeup`.
 A `code` step may only involve data manipulation.
 However, generally speaking there are only two exceptions to this folder structure: